Prison social hierarchy

 Prison social hierarchy refers to the social status of prisoners within a correctional facility, and how that status is used to exert power over other inmates.
 A prisoner's place in the hierarchy is determined by a wide array of factors including previous crimes, access to contraband, affiliation with prison gangs, and physical or sexual domination of other prisoners.
-Sex offenders & Child murderers are low in the hierarchy and are often the victims of extreme violence in prisons.
-They are, among the inmates of a prison, considered intolerable.
-Sacha Darke has studied the social hierarchies that have developed in the 16 police carceragens (holding-cells) in Rio de Janeiro.
+People convicted of sex crimes, including child sexual abuse, are considered low in the hierarchy and are often the victims of extreme violence in prisons.